 The Autogas market in the United Kingdom emerged at the end of the 1990s and grew rapidly until the mid-2000s in response to a concerted policy push by the government and investment by Autogas suppliers, car manufacturers and technology providers.
-Vehicle manufacturers, including Vauxhall, Ford, Volvo, MG Rover, LDV and Mitsubishi, developed and brought to market LPG models.
 Autogas consumption peaked at 120 000 tonnes in 2008 (Figure B24.1).
-Following a rise in excise duty, which pushed up the price of the fuel at the pump substantially relative to gasoline and diesel, and a reduction in grants in for the purchase of OEM vehicles and aftermarket conversions, the market began to contract, with fuel sales falling to just 68 000 tonnes in 2017.
+Following a rise in excise duty, which pushed up the price of the fuel at the pump substantially relative to gasoline and diesel, and a reduction in grants in for the purchase of OEM vehicles and aftermarket conversions, the market began to contract, with fuel sales falling to just 59 000 tonnes in 2017 - a fall of 13%.
 Autogas now meets just 0.2% of the country's road-fuel needs.
 The consumption of other unblended alternative fuels is minimal, though sales of electric vehicles are starting to rise, in part thanks to fiscal incentives.